jasonbayton/11ty/_src/blog/2017/04/what-is-mdm.md

 ### Content management

 Often email alone is not enough; when organisations have large data repositories internally they may wish for enrolled devices to gain secure access to them through the EMM platform.
 These repositories may be file shares, Sharepoint sites, any combination of common file sharing protocols such as SMB/CIFs, NFS, (s)FTP and more.
-Once setup and configured, EMM-managed devices can gain secure access to these resources while not being able to copy or share sensitive data outside of the secure EMM area of their devices.
+Once setup and configured, EMM-managed devices can gain secure access to these resources while not being able to copy or share sensitive data outside the secure EMM area of their devices.

 Naturally for smaller environments, documents can be uploaded to the EMM platform, optionally password protected and distributed or removed on request.
 No backend infrastructure required.